Garshers/Stock-App/README.md

 # Stock Market Application with Alpha Vantage API

 This Java application will enable users to retrieve and analyze stock market data using the free version of the Alpha Vantage API.
-The application supports fetching stock price data, processing it, and presenting it in a user-friendly way via the console or a graphical interface.
+It uses a backend (Java/Spring Boot) to fetch data from a financial API (e.g., Alpha Vantage) and a frontend (React) to display the information in a user-friendly way.

 ---